 AFTERNOON REPORT (4.30pm AEDT)

-Ahead tonight, existing home sales are released in the US.
+Ahead tonight, the NAHB housing index is released in the US.

 Juliette Saly, CommSec Analyst